The RLI Team

 The CEO, the Director of Operations and the Associate Directors comprise the Senior Management Team (SMT).
 The SMT operates as a collegiate decision-making body and advises the CEO on action items pertaining to the operations of Rupertsland Institute under the mandates of education, training and research.

-Associate Director, Métis Training to Employment
+Director, Métis Training to Employment

 Deputy Director of Operations

 Director of Métis Education and Lifelong Learning